 Imagine going on a bicycle ride and getting stranded on the highway because you hit a rock and broke a derailleur.
 You get off the bike with no clue on what to do.
-It is one thing to go on bike trips with your repair kit; it is an entirely different thing to know how to use it.
+It is one thing to go on bike trips with your repair kit; it is an entirely different thing to know how to do a bicycle tune-up.

 With a little skill, you can actually handle the situation I just described.
 This is why I am going to show you 4 easy bicycle tune-up tasks you can do yourself.

 We all tend to do a lot with our bicycles.
 From transportation, leisure, and sport, to breathtaking adventures.
 It is only ideal that we properly maintain them.
 While this is important, there are also some tune-ups we can do ourselves.